Note: The person with the disability is the best authority on how to be moved.

 On a ground-level floor, persons with physical disabilities should evacuate via accessible exits along with the other occupants of the building.
-On above or below-ground floors:
+Read the following for information regarding above or below-ground floors.

 Some persons with hearing impairments may not perceive audio emergency alarms and will need to be alerted to the situation by gestures or by turning the light switch off and on.
 Emergency instructions can be given by verbalizing, mouthing, or by a short, explicit note.
 Example: Fire alarm go out south doors now!

 It is appropriate to assist a hearing-impaired person as you leave the building.

 Since elevators should not be used for evacuation during a fire alarm, persons with mobility impairments may need assistance in evacuating unless they are on the ground floor with accessible exits.
 As persons with mobility impairments have varying degrees of limitations, information is offered for two possible scenarios: ambulatory and non-ambulatory impairments.

 Persons with mobility impairments who are able to walk independently, either with or without the use of crutches or a cane, may be able to negotiate stairs with minor assistance in an emergency.
 Even some persons who customarily use a wheelchair or scooter for long distance travel may be able to walk independently in an emergency.

 If individuals are able to walk up or down stairs, it is advisable that they wait until the heavy traffic has cleared before attempting to evacuate.
 Someone should walk beside the person to provide assistance in exiting the building, if needed.